coderpankaj/Petzold_win32/README.md

 # Petzold_win32
-Codes from Petzold's book on window software development kit (win32)
+Codes from Petzold's book on Windows Programming (win32)